mahedjaved/m39Week9MiddleWare/README.md

-# m39Week9RESTApi
+# m39Week9MIDDLEWARE

-This repo contains the code for the Lecture 02 of Week 9 Day1
+This repo contains the code for the Lecture 02 of Week 9 Day2

-Basically going through the basics of REST API
+Basically going through the basics of bCrypt

 # Installation Required

-npm i mongoose dotenv express
+npm i bcryptjs

-# Directory Setup Command

-mkdir src src/db src/user

-touch .env src/server.js src/db/connection.js

-touch src/user/model.js src/user/controllers.js src/user/routes.js
-# m39Week9MiddleWare
-# m39Week9MiddleWare